Nickel Plate Road 765: Tourism

 Press reports indicate the continuous presence of large crowds of "locals and out-of-towners" and on 765's ability to boost tourism in the towns that it travels through.
-In 2012, the Pittsburgh Tribune's headline photo proclaimed that the 765 was the "engine that still can", and later in 2013 called it a "crowd favorite", with CBS Pittsburgh describing it as "400 tons of Americana."
+In 2012, the Pittsburgh Tribune's headline photo proclaimed that No. 765 was the "engine that still can", and later in 2013 called it a "crowd favorite", with CBS Pittsburgh describing it as "400 tons of Americana."

-When not operating excursions, 765 is maintained in a restoration shop in New Haven by a crew of 70–100 volunteers throughout the year.
+When not operating excursions, No. 765 is maintained in a restoration shop in New Haven by a crew of 70–100 volunteers throughout the year.
 The shop is open to the public and houses a variety of other railroad equipment, including vintage steam and diesel locomotives, passenger cars, cabooses and more.

 The operation of the locomotive is underwritten primarily by memberships to the FWRHS, donations and revenue from ticket sales.

-In addition to passenger excursion service, 765 is the centerpiece to a proposed riverfront development project called Headwaters Junction, in the locomotive's hometown of Fort Wayne.
-The plan, endorsed as "big, bold, and transformational" by city leaders and civic groups, calls for the locomotive and FWRHS operations to be based in a mixed-use attraction combining railroad tourism, river access, walking trails and "retail, restaurant, residential, recreational and entertainment businesses."
+In addition to passenger excursion service, No. 765 was the centerpiece of a proposed riverfront development project called Headwaters Junction, in the locomotive's hometown of Fort Wayne.
+The plan, endorsed as "big, bold, and transformational" by city leaders and civic groups, called for the locomotive and FWRHS operations to be based in a mixed-use attraction combining railroad tourism, river access, walking trails and "retail, restaurant, residential, recreational and entertainment businesses."
 A local task force recommended that Headwaters Junction "not be overlooked...when developing a vision for our riverfront."
+However, the Headwaters Junction project did not pan out as originally hoped, with a variety of factors limiting efforts to expand.
+A down-sized version of the concept, using elements from the Headwaters Junction project, called Pufferbelly Junction Inc. was established in downtown Fort Wayne.
+The Society shifted their focus to moving their original Headwaters Junction project to north east Indiana where the Indiana Rail Experience would act as a replacement.